Building Hobao DC-1 KIT

 Note!
 Every return made without notice via email will be charged with handling fee of 20€.
 Handling fee will be reduced from the total refund.

 We do not replace or exchange products that are not defective or broken by improper use or have not been maintained.
-But we do help and teach you how to do all those things, just email us and we will help you out.
-We are however unable to wrench for you, its part of the hobby so its important that you will learn that part also, we have great tools to sell you so just ask us what you need.
+But we do help and teach you how to do things properly so you do not break anything in the future, just email us and we will help you out.
+We are however unable to wrench for you, its part of the hobby so its important that you will learn that part also your self, we have great tools to sell you so just ask us what you need.

-Don’t worry most of our customers feel that they get excellent service when they encounter a problem with the product they have bought.
+Don’t worry you are safe with us!
+Most of our customers feel that they get excellent service in the rare occurrence that they encounter a problem with the product they have bought.

 And remember if you run in to a problem or you feel that there is a problem with arrived products do not hesitate to contact us.
 We are here to help and we do our best to sort it out as soon as possible.